Payola: Influencing the Charts

 When payola enters the picture, the record label is deciding which artists will fail and which will succeed.
 In other words, the playing field is no longer level.

 A payola scandal turned the world of rock radio on its head in 1959, taking down one of the eras most beloved DJs, Alan Freed, and almost costing Dick Clark his career.
 Since then, the music industry has made an effort to crack down on payola, but the practice persists.

 The issue of payola reared its head again, when, in 2005, Sony BMG, one of the world's largest record labels, was forced to pay out $10 million in fines after the state of New York found the company guilty of engaging in payola.
-The cases says several labels within the Sony company rewarded DJs with cash and goods for playing Sony artists, with the majority of the charges involving plays of the latest Jessica Simpson album.
-The label went to gerat lengths to hide their practice - in some cases, they ran fake promotional competitions and gave all the prizes to DJs.
+The cases say several labels within the Sony company rewarded DJs with cash and goods for playing Sony artists, with the majority of the charges involving plays of the latest Jessica Simpson album.
+The label went to great lengths to hide their practice, in some cases, they ran fake promotional competitions and gave all the prizes to DJs.